PWardell86/minesweeper_python/README.md

 want to change can be changed within the game once it is started.

 ### Running the game
-You must run the game from the root of the project or else it will not work. \
+You must run the game from the run folder or else it will not work. \
 Check out the batch file in **run/** to do it for you.

 ### Instructions
 Click anywhere in the game to start \
 You can zoom by scrolling and pan by dragging \
 Click the right-most button in the top bar to reset the game \